Lew Archer

-Lew Archer is a fictional character created by American-Canadian writer Ross Macdonald, a private detective working in Southern California.
+Lew Archer is a fictional character created by American-Canadian writer Ross Macdonald.
+Archer is a private detective working in Southern California.
 Between the late 1940s and the early '70s, the character appeared in 18 novels and a handful of shorter works as well as several film and television adaptations.
 Macdonald's Archer novels have been praised for introducing more literary themes and psychological depth to the hardboiled fiction genre.
 Critic John Leonard declared that Macdonald had surpassed the limits of crime fiction to become "a major American novelist", while author Eudora Welty was a fan of the series and carried on a lengthy correspondence with Macdonald.
 The editors of Thrilling Detective wrote: "The greatest P.I. series ever written?
 Probably."

 Profile

 Initially, Lew Archer was similar to (if not completely a derivative of) Philip Marlowe, the pioneering sleuth created by Raymond Chandler in the 1930s.
 However, Macdonald eventually broke largely from that mold.
 Archer's principal difference from the tough Marlowe is that he is much more openly sensitive and empathetic.
 Also, whereas Chandler's books were primarily studies of Marlowe's character and code of honor, Macdonald used Archer as a lens to explore the relationships of the other characters in the novels.
 Macdonald wrote, "Certainly my narrator Archer is not the main object of my interest, nor the character with whose fate I am most concerned," nor the novels' "emotional center."

 Another difference was that Marlowe prowled the city of Los Angeles during the 1940s, while Archer followed the populace outward and primarily worked the suburbs in the 1950s.
 Like Marlowe, Archer observes changing American society.
 In 1962's The Zebra-Striped Hearse, Archer hunts a missing girl who may be dead, possibly murdered.
 His path repeatedly crosses a group of young surfers who own a hearse painted whimsically in zebra stripes.
 To the youngsters, death is remote and funny.
 To the world-weary detective, it's close and grim.

 Lew Archer is largely a cipher, rarely described.
 His background is most thoroughly explored in The Moving Target: he got his training with the Long Beach, California, Police Department, but left (Archer himself says he was "fired") after witnessing too much corruption.
 Subsequent novels mentioned details of Archer's life only in passing.
 In Black Money (1966) Archer mentions that he's about 50 years old, thus born circa 1916.
 In The Doomsters a sheriff mocks his 6'2" and blue eyes.
 As old failures plague him, we learn he once "took the strap away from my old man", that he was a troubled kid and petty thief redeemed by an old cop, that he sometimes drank too much, that his ex-wife's name is Sue, and he thinks of her often.
 During World War II, he served in military intelligence in the United States Army, again mentioned in The Doomsters.